Saint Anne's Park: Squirrels

 Red squirrels were formerly numerous in the park, which was one of the last strongholds of the species in Dublin.
 Grey squirrels were first noticed at the Sybil Hill end of the park in 1998.
 The grey squirrels have since spread throughout the park and numbers of reds have been drastically reduced.
 A programme to reduce grey squirrels was carried out by Dublin City Council and University College Dublin, but the remaining red squirrel population was not reproducing and has crashed, for reasons uncertain.
 It is hoped that a re-introduction programme will be possible in future.

 Flora

 The park has a range of vegetation habitats and many historic trees.
 The plant collections are of national importance.
 There are also protected native plants and species of botanical interest.
 These are surveyed and managed by Dublin City Council Parks and Landscape Services Division.

+Blackbush or Heronstown

+A cluster of about 15 cottages once existed at Blackbush Lane.
+They were removed around the 1850s.